DATA-DOG/go-sqlmock/README.md

 ## Change Log

+- **2018-12-11** - added expectation of Rows to be closed, while mocking expected query.
 - **2018-12-11** - introduced an option to provide **QueryMatcher** in order to customize SQL query matching.
 - **2017-09-01** - it is now possible to expect that prepared statement will be closed, using **ExpectedPrepare.WillBeClosed**.